 Neil’s current research interests in the geographies of sexualities seek to examine how HIV stakeholders across scale (local community, municipal, provincial, national, and global) conceptualise and operationalise public health policy; and how HIV-related policy influences sustainable development among gay, bisexual, and other men who have sex with men (MSM).
 With a particular focus on MSM in Cape Town, this work investigates how health policies are adopted, adapted, and implemented with the aim of framing health and wellbeing as city-governance imperatives in the global South.

 Neil is currently completing his PhD in Psychology at Stellenbosch University.
-He completed his Masters in in Psychology at Stellenbosch in 2014.
+They completed his Masters in in Psychology at Stellenbosch in 2014.